ʻIʻiwi

-The ʻiʻiwi (pronounced /iː'iːwiː/, ee-EE-vee) (Drepanis coccinea) or scarlet honeycreeper is a species of Hawaiian honeycreeper.
+The ʻiʻiwi (pronounced /iː'iːwiː/, ee-EE-wee) or scarlet honeycreeper (Drepanis coccinea), is a species of Hawaiian honeycreeper.
 The ʻiʻiwi is a highly recognizable symbol of Hawaii.
-The iiwi is the third most common native land bird in the Hawaiian Islands.

 Etymology

 Linguists derive the Hawaiian language word ʻiʻiwi from Proto-Nuclear-Polynesian *kiwi, which in central Polynesia refers to the bristle-thighed curlew (Numenius tahitiensis), a migratory bird.
 The long decurved bill of the curlew somewhat resembles that of the ʻiʻiwi.

 Description

 The adult ʻiʻiwi is mostly scarlet, with black wings and tail and a long, curved, salmon-colored bill used primarily for drinking nectar.
 The contrast of the red and black plumage with surrounding green foliage makes the ʻiʻiwi one of Hawaiʻi's most easily seen native birds.
 Younger birds have golden plumage with more spots and ivory bills and were mistaken for a different species by early naturalists.
 Observations of young birds moulting into adult plumage resolved this confusion.

 Along with the Hawaiʻi Mamo, ʻiʻiwi were used in the feather trade.
 The ʻiʻiwi's feathers were highly prized by Hawaiian aliʻi (nobility) for use in decorating ʻahuʻula (feather cloaks) and mahiole (feathered helmets), and such uses gave the species its original scientific name: Vestiaria, which comes from the Latin for "clothing", and coccinea meaning "scarlet-colored".
 (In 2015 the IOC World Bird List moved the ʻiʻiwi from genus Vestiaria to Drepanis because of the close relationship between the ʻiʻiwi and the two species of mamo; Drepanis comes from the Greek for sickle, a reference to the shape of the beak.)

 The bird is often mentioned in Hawaiian folklore.
 The Hawaiian song "Sweet Lei Mamo" includes the line "The ʻiʻiwi bird, too, is a friend".